Ferns & Focus

 Nephrolepis brownii

-An elegant and hardy fern species, Nephrolepis brownii, often referred to as the Asian Sword Fern, is celebrated for its lush, arching fronds and vigorous growth habit.
-Originating from tropical Asia, this fern brings a prehistoric, jungle-like aesthetic to indoor spaces.
-Its fronds are typically longer and sturdier than those of its close relative, the Boston Fern, making it a striking specimen for hanging baskets or pedestal stands.
+Asian Sword Fern is an elegant and hardy fern species, Nephrolepis brownii, often referred to as the Asian Sword Fern, is grown for its lush, arching fronds and vigorous growth habit.
+Originating from tropical Asia, this fern brings a prehistoric, jungle-like look to indoor spaces.
+Give it bright, indirect light, higher humidity, and steady moisture in a planter with drainage holes.

 Light